 \section{Discussion}

 In this work, we introduced offline RL datasets with varying difficulties of exogenous information in the observations.
-Our results show that existing representation learning methods can significantly drop in performance for certain types of exogenous noise.
+Our results showcase that existing representation learning methods can significantly degrade performance for certain types of exogenous noise.
 We presented \methodname, a pre-training objective for offline RL based on a multi-step inverse prediction model, and showed it is far more robust to exogenous information, both theoretically and empirically.
-We hope this work will drive future interests in offline RL under different definitions of exogenous information.

 \textbf{Limitations and Future Work}.
-Since \methodname does not require reward information for learning representations, it is natural to wonder if data from multiple datasets (e.g. combining random and medium-replay) or different domains (e.g. a transfer learning setting) can be used to train a stronger representation than when using a single dataset.
-Additionally, under varying transition dynamics across tasks, a model-based counterpart of \methodname would be interesting to study.
-For the domains and tasks considered in this work, it would be interesting to quantify how accurately \methodname recovers the underlying relevant or endogenous latent states.
-We also studied variations of \methodname through ablation studies, and believe that with carefully designed information bottlenecks, ability of \methodname to further recover relevant latent states for empirical improvement can be significantly improved.
+Since \methodname does not require reward information for learning representations, it is natural to wonder if data from multiple datasets (e.g., combining random and medium-replay) or different domains (e.g., a transfer learning setting) can be used to train a stronger representation than when using a single dataset.
+Additionally, under varying transition dynamics across tasks, a model-based counterpart of \methodname might be worth studying.
+For the domains and tasks considered in this work, it would be interesting to quantify how accurately \methodname recovers the underlying endogenous latent states, while using the latent structure for solving the task objective.